“How do you know when you’re done editing?” is one of the most common questions I get asked from conscientious writers.

 - Are they engaging, with descriptive language?

-Each sentence is an opportunity to offer your site visitor an incentive to keep reading.
+Each sentence is an opportunity for content editors to offer their site visitors an incentive to keep reading.

 Check #3: Grammar